leemurce/Teaching-Portfolio/README.md

 # Teaching-Portfolio

+Show What You Know: Write and Explain A Program (10): https://youtu.be/6ON1BielNnQ

 Show What You Know: Write and Explain A Program (9): https://youtu.be/RRILvaSz8W0

 Show What You Know: Write and Explain A Program (8): https://youtu.be/CJXEN-qnrls